 Galen Phipps is currently the Treasurer.
 Galen has a 40+ year history of progressive leadership development, management training and technical assistance to public and nonprofit organizations in Oregon and across the USA.
-His expertise is building integrated service systems, developing manager and leader competencies and creating high performance humanistic workplace cultures.
-Galen is recognized as a state, regional and national organizational consultant.
+Galen is recognized as a state, regional, and national organizational consultant.
 He has served on various state and local non-profit Board of Directors and provided consultation on national standards for integrated human service systems.
 He has an M.S.W from Sacramento State University and is a Licensed Clinical Social Worker.
-He currently lives in McKenzie Bridge and he formerly served on the McKenzie River Trust Board of Directors for 8 years.
-He continues to be an advisor to IHD consultants, a local firm providing teambuilding and leadership training throughout Oregon to public and non-profit organizations.

-Pat Gripp was raised in Hollywod, CA, and came to Oregon with her husband and two young sons in the 1960s.
-She earned her BA and MA in English, and taught at Lowell High School, Thurston High School and and McKenzie, and coordinated the TAG program for Springfield Middle School.
+Pat Gripp earned her BA and MA in English, and taught at Lowell High School, Thurston High School and and McKenzie, and coordinated the TAG program for Springfield Middle School.
 She has served on the McKenzie School Board, currently serves on the McKenzie Education Foundation Board, and has been a CASA volunteer.
-Pat has been a patient at the McKenzie River Clinic for well over 20 years, and highly supports its service to the community
+Pat has been a patient at the McKenzie River Clinic for well over 20 years, and highly supports its service to the community.

-Linda Schaefers serves as Board Vice President.
+Linda Schaefers serves as Secretary of the Board.
 She grew up in Salem, Oregon and moved to Nimrod in 1979.
 She earned her BA and MA at UO, and was District Librarian with the McKenzie School District for 20+ years.
 She and husband Mike have 2 daughters, both of whom graduated from McKenzie High School.
 Linda is a former administrator at the McKenzie River Clinic, serves on the board of the Vida-McKenzie Community Center, and is a docent at the Jordan Schnitzer Museum of Art on the UO campus.

-Mike VanWyck is Chairman of the Board Finance Committee.
+Mike VanWyck is Vice-President of the Board.
 He grew up in Richland, Washington.
 He earned his BA from Eastern Washington University and his MA from UO.
 MIke counseled, coached and taught in the Springfield School Destrict for 30 years, including 1 year of 5th grade at Maple Elementary, 5 years at Briggs JH, and 24 years at Thurston.
 He and his wife Marline moved to the McKenzie in 1995, where they enjoy hiking, fishing, golfing, kayaking, canoeing and drift boating.
 They also enjoy being involved with community and friends.

 Jim Baker is Past President of the McKenzie River Clinic and Foundation Board of Directors.
 Born in Hollywood and raised in the San Fernando Valley, he retired in 1989 after 37 years as a cable splicer for a telephone company.He moved to Oregon in 1964 and to Blue River in 1967.
 He and his late wife Judy raised two daughters in this area, both of whom graduated from McKenzie High School.